Lastraeus/pp2-cians-ci-grade-calculator/README.md

 __Featuring:__

-__1.__  A title, Nav Bar, and intro blurb for the site.
-Responsive down to extremely small sizes.
+__1.__  A Title, Nav Bar, and Intro Blurb for the site.

-   *  Responsive Main Logo and nav bar.
-The Nav Buttons quickly scroll users to relevant sections which may be offscreen and facilitates bookmarking.)
-Nav buttons include hover highlighting for UX/aesthetic considerations.
-Logo line spacing shrinks as well as Nav Buttons change from text to icons at smaller sizes.
+   *  Responsive main Logo and nav bar.
+The nav buttons quickly scroll users to relevant sections which may be offscreen and facilitates bookmarking.
+   * Nav buttons include hover highlighting for UX/aesthetic considerations.
+   * Logo line spacing shrinks as well as nav buttons change from text to icons at smaller sizes.

   ![Large Header](docs/readme-images/header-wide.png)